oberusza/fmc-qr-code-component/README.md

 # fmc-qr-code-component
-Solutions to Frontend Mentor QR Code Component challenge
+Solution to Frontend Mentor QR Code Component challenge

+This is my 1.
+Frontend Mentor challenge.